nathanbumpus/Trinity-2.8.4-Marconi/abundance.md

 /home/nbumpus/shrimp/abundances/adult3/quant.sf
 /home/nbumpus/shrimp/abundances/adult4/quant.sf
 ```
 <p>Before running the trinity abundance__estimates_to_matrix.pl script we should build temporary R libraries.
-Once these libraries are installed they will be available whenrever you are logged into Marconi.
+Once these libraries are installed they will be available whenever you are logged into Marconi.
 In the shrimp project library use the module load command to import R/3.5.2 and then enter the R environment.
 Install the following temporary libraries using the commands below.
 Some of the packages are needed later on during differential expression but now is a good time to install everything we will need</p>

 ```
 source("http://bioconductor.org/biocLite.R")